Speak Out Drama Lessons

 Code of behaviour for all staff

-Our policy applies to all staff and volunteers working in conjunction with Speak Out Drama Lessons and Step Out Dance Lessons.
+Our policy applies to all staff and volunteers working in conjunction with Speak Out Drama Lessons.
 We practice safe recruitment in checking the suitability of staff and volunteers to work with children.

 All employees accept and recognise their responsibilities regarding the safeguarding of children and will endeavour to carry these out by: